davidpots/playsongnotes/backlog.md

     Total Eclipse of the Heart  XXXXXX
     Walk Right In •             XXXXX
     We Are the Champions •      XXXXX
-    When the Man Comes Around   XXXXX
+    When the Man Comes Around   XXXXXX
     Where Rainbows Never Die    XXXX
     Year Clayton Delaney Died   XXX